Hi everybody !

 The most important change that happened to me was that I got rid of FEAR : fear of making a bad drawing, fear of judgment of others, fear of not being able to draw this or that, fear of missing out the important details, fear of making a fool of myself…

 Let me share you some of his tips.
 First the tools: dry twigs.
 KK draws with Water Jasmine twigs, but really: you can pick out any twig and make a point to it to draw.
 I also tried bamboo twigs you can buy in art supply stores but those are quite hard.
 It’s better to take a twig of another tree.
 The point has to be long and fine.
 Then you put cotton gauze in a small bottle and pour ink on it.
 Take Chinese ink with resin.
 It’s water proof.
 The cotton gauze is needed so the point of the twig wouldn’t be dipped in liquid ink.
 It avoids dripping on the drawing paper.
 After the drawing of the lines KK uses a hard brush (like bristles to paint with oil) and a container with a dishwasher sponge with Chinese ink on it.
 The ink must feel 90% dry.
 You must be able to make dry brush strokes.
-After shadowing the drawing with ink we finish it with watercolor, so use nice watercolor paper: not too smooth, not to rough.
+After shadowing the drawing with ink we finish it with watercolour, so use nice watercolor paper: not too smooth, not too rough.

 And most important: PLAY !